gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 manage_storage_directories['manage_etc'] = false
 ```

-If you are mounting all GitLab's storage directories, each on a seperate mount,
+If you are mounting all GitLab's storage directories, each on a separate mount,
 you should completely disable the management of storage directories.

 In order to disable management of these directories,